astronomer/docs/learn/error-notifications-in-airflow.md

 - `on_failure_callback`: Invoked when a task or DAG fails.
 - `on_execute_callback`: Invoked right before a task begins executing.
 This callback only exists at the task level.
 - `on_retry_callback`: Invoked when a task is retried.
 This callback only exists at the task level.
 - `sla_miss_callback`: Invoked when a task or DAG misses its defined [Service Level Agreement (SLA)](#airflow-service-level-agreements).
-This callback can only be defined at the DAG level to be used for each task in a DAG which has an SLA defined.
+This callback is defined at the DAG level for DAGs with defined SLAs and will be applied to every task.

-Any Python callable can be provided to the `*_callback` parameters.
-Airflow 2.6 added the functionality of using [notifiers](#notifiers) and the option to provide several callback items to the same callback parameter in a list.
+You can provide any Python callable to the `*_callback` parameters.
+As of Airflow 2.6, you can also use [notifiers](#notifiers) for your callbacks, and you can provide several callback items to the same callback parameter in a list.

 ### Set DAG and task level callbacks